Janet L. Robinson: Other interests

-She is the chairman of the Carnegie Corporation of New York, a member of the international advisory board of Fleishman Hillard, chairman of the presidential board of trustees of Salve Regina University and a member of the leadership committee for The Lincoln Center Consolidated Corporate Fund.
+She is the Chair of the Carnegie Corporation of New York, a member of the international advisory board of Fleishman Hillard, chairman of the presidential board of trustees of Salve Regina University and a member of the leadership committee for The Lincoln Center Consolidated Corporate Fund.
 She is the chair of the Ad Council Campaign Selection Committee, a trustee for the University of Rhode Island Oceanography Graduate School and a trustee of the Preservation Society of Newport County.

 She was on the board of New England Sports Ventures, and was vice chairman of the board of the Liberty Science Center, Jersey City, New Jersey.
 In 2008 she joined the advisory board for New York Women in Communications, Inc. (NYWICI).
 She was the chairman of the Advertising Council from 2004 until 2005, and served as chairman of the board of directors of the American Advertising Federation from 1999 until 2000.
 From 2001 to 2009 was on the board of the Newspaper Association of America.